The Ethos of Jessie Younghusband School

 We encourage our children to realise their potential and to grow in confidence.
 We expect them to try their hardest in all they do.
 This is a model which is also set by the adults in the school.
 It is a pleasure and a privilege to work with the children of our school.

 At Jessie Younghusband School pupils are currently placed in a class with children of the same age.
 Classes are therefore arranged in mixed ability groups and pupils’ abilities are stretched or supported through differentiation of activity or level of expectation.
-There is one class in each year group, and we anticipate that there will be 211 pupils in the school in September.
+There is one class in each year group, and this year we have had 212 pupils in the school since September.

 Children are taught, for most of the time, by their own class teacher or class-share partnership.
 There are a few other times when they may be taught by other members of staff, including our Deputy Headteacher.
 This includes teachers’ 10% Planning, Preparation and Assessment time, when attending courses, or when undertaking other duties or responsibilities.
 We work closely with additional members of supply staff to ensure that learning is continuous and enhanced by such provision.
 Other support staff include many highly-skilled teaching assistants who provide extra help or individual attention to encourage or challenge pupils appropriately.